 This bit is really boring.
 Like insanely boring.
-Honestly, I’m just waiting for the reenactent to start… Oh, here we go.
-Camera panning through the forrest like we’re looking for Bigfoot.
+Honestly, I’m just drumming my fingers and waiting for the reenactent to start… Oh, here we go.
+Camera panning through the forest like we’re looking for Bigfoot.
 Woman in a white dress wandering along the path.
 Initially, I think she’s pregnant, but it looks like it’s just the way the dress hangs.
-It all gets a bit creepy as we see a man in a toga hiding behind a tree, and then we’re back at the therapy session.
+It all gets a bit creepy as we see a man in a toga hiding behind a tree — and then we’re back at the therapy session.
 The patient screams and seems genuinely upset as she describes being murdered (and possibly assaulted in other ways, though this only implied).
 It’s effective television, and all the more so because it comes at the end of that really dull bit about setting up.

 The theory is that even though the patient didn’t have any particularly bad experiences with men in this life, this trauma from her past life in possibly Ancient Greece is what was screwing up her relationships in the here and now.
 Nimoy assures us that soon after this session, she met a man and they’re doing okay.
 As proof of this, we see the patient… sitting on her own.